django-cms/django-cms/docs/extending_cms/custom_plugins.rst

 CMSPluginBase Attributes and Methods Reference
 **********************************************

-These are a list of attrbibutes and methods that can (or should) be overridden on your Plugin definition.
+These are a list of attributes and methods that can (or should) be overridden on your Plugin definition.

 Attributes